domoszlai/bezier2biarc/README.md

 This is a new implementation based on dotnet [MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-7.0) as the original Windows.Form implementation put a hard requirement on Windows.
 You can still find theoriginal one on the `master` branch.

-The algorithm will also be available in Haskell, incorporated into my [JuicyGcode](https://github.com/domoszlai/svg2gcode) project.
+The algorithm is also be available in Haskell, incorporated into my [JuicyGcode](https://github.com/domoszlai/svg2gcode) project.

 ## Installation